ewelot/airtools/doc/manual-en.md

 You are now going to start the first AIRTOOLS task.
 By pressing the “Extract basic image info” the program reads meta data of all raw image files.
 At the end an editor window pops up which shows an overview of relevant data for each image.
-Please note the first column which consists of a 4-digit image number associated with each single raw image.
+Please note the column which holds a 4-digit image number associated with each image (first column if images are in FITS format, second column if images are RAW files from DSLR).
 Images are referenced by this number throughout the reduction process.

 Now it is time to group the individual images to form “image sets”.
 An image set is a number of images of the same type and target, e.g. a